 sudo crontab -e

 After running this command, you will see a new blank screen for editing.
-Over there you need to give the commands which need to be executed and also time and free frequency.
+Over there you need to give the commands that need to be executed and also time and free frequency.

 0 3 * * * sudo certbot renew >/dev/null 2>&1